alicona1/nfldb-docker/README.md

 $ docker-compose up -d  && docker-compose logs -f
 ```

-When the scripts finish you should see somthing like this
+When the scripts finish you should see something like this

 ```
 nfldb-pgsql_1       | PostgreSQL init process complete; ready for start up.